Senators snap 9-game losing streak, beat Canadiens 3-2

+MONTREAL (AP) — Ottawa goalie Matt Murray believes the Senators got the break they’ve been looking for.

-MONTREAL (AP) — Rookie Tim Stutzle had a goal and two assists, and the Ottawa Senators snapped a nine-game losing skid with a 3-2 victory over the Montreal Canadiens on Thursday night.
+Rookie Tim Stutzle had a goal and two assists, and the Senators snapped a nine-game losing skid with a 3-2 victory over the Montreal Canadiens on Thursday night.

 The Senators (2-8-1) had not won since their season opener against the Toronto Maple Leafs on Jan.
 13.